 Takata Air Bags recall campaign

 General recall information for vehicle owners

 Safety recalls by light-duty (passenger) vehicle or motorcycle manufacturer

 Vehicle safety recalls by year, make and model

 Vehicle safety recalls by Vehicle Identification Number (VIN)

 To sign up for automatic e-mail notifications of specific vehicle safety, tire and child restraint recalls

 The U.S. Environmental Protection Agency no longer maintains a public listing of emissions recall issues that have been identified; but they do provide the following emissions campaign and recall information:

 Ongoing campaign regarding Volkswagen, Audi, and Porsche diesel-powered vehicles, plea

-Light-duty (passenger) vehicle emissions recalls
+Light-duty (passenger) and heavy-duty vehicle emissions recalls